Updated Jan 12, 2023

 The average cost of a solar energy system in Virginia ranges is $22,385, which means that the average cost per watt is $2.75.
 These costs have come down significantly in recent years.
 Obviously, if you purchase a larger system (more watts), your cost will increase in addition to your energy production.
 With energy bills increasing amid high oil and gas prices, the relative cost of solar is bound to decline further.

-Property owners in Virginia can save lots of money on their electricity bills when they purchase renewable energy systems.
+Property owners in Virginia can save lots of money when going solar with the purchase renewable energy systems.
 When solar panels produce electricity for your home, they can reduce the amount of energy that you pull from the grid, thus lowering your bills.

 There are several public and private incentives in Virginia that help you save on your purchase of solar panels in Virginia: